Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Introduction

-As fundamental as time-series analysis, time integrators for ordinary differential equations (ODEs) employ Taylor-series expansions to provide reasonably accurate forecasts of the state or the unknown at each time step.
+Alternatively, time integrators for ordinary differential equations (ODEs) employ polynomial extrapolations to provide reasonably accurate forecasts of the state or the unknown at each time step.
 Time integrators employ such a forecast for two purposes.
 First, algorithms with adaptive time steps employ interpolation to obtain solutions (and their time derivatives) at arbitrary points in time.
-Implicit time integrators for nonlinear ODEs, which require the iterative solution to nonlinear algebraic systems at each time step, use past history (of the current trajectory) to forecast an accurate guess of the unknown in the algebraic system, e.g., Ref.~\citep{doi:10.1137/0910062}.
-Again, forecasting by Taylor-series expansion makes no use of the temporal behavior observed during training simulations.
+Implicit time integrators for nonlinear ODEs, which require the iterative solution of nonlinear algebraic systems at each time step, use recent history (of the current trajectory) to forecast an accurate guess of the unknown in the algebraic system (see, e.g., Ref.~\citep{doi:10.1137/0910062}).
+Again, forecasting by polynomial extrapolation makes no use of the temporal behavior observed during training simulations.

 Closely connected to time integration but specialized to leverage developments in high-performance computing, time parallel methods can offer computational speedup when integrating ODEs.
 Dating back to before the general availability of parallel computers, researchers speculated about the benefits of decomposing the temporal domain across multiple processors \citep{Nievergelt_ACM_64}.
-Advancements have been made from parallel multigrid to parareal techniques \citep{Gander_NLAA_93,Horton_SISC_95,Lion_Acad_01,cortial2011time}.
+Advancements have been made from parallel multigrid to parareal techniques \citep{Gander_NLAA_93,Horton_SISC_95,lions2001parareal,cortial2011time}.
 Although time-domain decomposition algorithms have demonstrated speedup, they are limited in comparison to the spatial domain decomposition methods and they require a careful balance between stability and computational efficiency \citep{farhat2003time}.
 It is possible that these methods could further improve performance in a model-reduction setting \citep{harden2008real} (and could complement the method proposed in this work), but near real-time performance is likely unachievable through time-parallel methods alone.